< Back

 *Madonna and Child.
 Canvas, 43 x 31.

 This small, portrait-like Madonna is often grouped with other small Mantegna Madonnas in Berlin and Milan (Poldi Pezzoli Museum), which share its realistic and tender treatment of the child and its poignant motif of the heads of the mother and child touching.
 The three Madonnas have sometimes been regarded as late works (eg. in Berenson’s Lists), but there is little recent support for this view or indeed agreement that the three pictures are all likely to be of the same period.
 The Bergamo picture has some stylistic similarities with portraits in the Camera Picta (completed in 1474).
 It was presented to the Accademia by Conte Carlo Morenzi in 1851.
 Painted in distemper on finely woven canvas; it is kept under glass and (despite some small paint losses and tears at the edges of the canvas caused by rusty nails) is unusually well preserved for a work by Mantegna of this type.
 Restored in 2009.
+It has been suggested that the Child (with oblique eyes, open mouth and adenoidal expression) exhibits symtoms of Downs syndrome.

 Resurrection.
 Wood, 48 x 37.